Kvello/CBF_RL_Bicycle/README.md

 ```
 respectively.
 ## :hammer_and_wrench: Setup and dependencies
 This project depends on a working [Safe Control Gym](https://github.com/Kvello/safe-control-gym) installation, which is included as a submodule.
-To test on [Safety Gym](https://github.com/Kvello/safety-gym) environments, also a working [mujoco-py](https://github.com/openai/mujoco-py) installation is required.
-The [MuJoCo](https://mujoco.org/) binaries are included in the submodule.
-Follow the guide at [mujoco-py](https://github.com/openai/mujoco-py) for setting this up.

 The requirements are listed in the requirements.txt file.
 Simply run
 ```bash